pyroll-project/pyroll-sparling-spreading/README.md

-# PyRoll Wusatowski Spreading
+# PyRoll Sparling Spreading

-Plugin for PyRoll providing the Wusatowski spreading model.
+Plugin for PyRoll providing the Sparling spreading model.

 For the docs, see [here](docs/docs.pdf).

 This project is licensed under the [BSD-3-Clause license](LICENSE).

-The package is available via [PyPi](https://pypi.org/project/pyroll-wusatowski-spreading/) and can be installed with
+The package is available via [PyPi](https://pypi.org/project/pyroll-sparling-spreading/) and can be installed with

-    pip install pyroll-wusatowski-spreading
+    pip install pyroll-sparling-spreading